🇨🇦 Blog Author and Queen of Naps

-I never needed a Buzzfeed quiz to tell me I’m blood and sinew, 100% princess.
-I expect the best of the best from the people that hang out with me (it’s all about the R-E-S-P-E-C-T) and will never say no to a little pampering.
+Hi!
+Call me Sha. (she/her) I expect the best of the best from the people that hang out with me (it’s all about that R-E-S-P-E-C-T) and will never say no to a little pampering.
 Maybe I’m not as hung up on the prince as I could be (I probably have my own sword tucked in my sash somewhere) but princesses come in all stripes.
 Just know I got your back through thick and thin and possibly a couple of dragon slayings.

-I only DNF my school books, so points for that?
 My bookshelves are stacked higher with mysteries and contemp YA books replete with social commentaries than playful romances.
 But I’ll read anything, if I have enough time.
 In September 2018 I withdrew from university to focus on my mental health and went to live in Australia.
 (Learn more.)
 Now, I’m figuring out what I want to do with my life.
 Aren’t we all?